fosslight/hub-guide-en/tips/3_usecase/README.md

     - If OSS with **Network Triggered license** is used : Proceed up to the **Distribution stage**.
     - If OSS with **Network Triggered license** is not used : Proceed up to the **Identification stage**.
 - How to check license restrictions
-    - Access the Restriction column in Identification > BOM, or search in the License menu to check **Restriction (Network Triggered)**.
+    - Access the Restriction column in Identification > SBOM, or search in the License menu to check **Restriction (Network Triggered)**.
     **Example: AGPL-3.0:** <br/>
     ![AGPL-3.0Example](../images/usecase/dist_type/network_restriction.png){: .styled-image }